fadyjan/fadyjan/README.md

 <!-- code gif-->
 <img align="right" alt="GIF" src="./code.gif" width="500" height="320" />

-- 💬 Ask me about: Vue, Jamstack, Building Career In Tech, Content Creation.
+- 💬 Ask me about: React, javascript, OOP, HTML&CSS.

-- 📫 How to reach me: [@lauragift_](https://twitter.com/lauragift_)

 - ⚡ Fun fact: I enjoy cooking and I'm known as the Mistress of Nigerian Jollof.
 If you don't know what that is [check it out here](https://www.youtube.com/watch?v=kQs5lX91h98)